lmhale99/iprPy/bin/README.rst

 Regularly submitting a iprPy_prepare job and keeping a number of runners active through iprPy_slurm jobs makes the workflow nearly automated.

+The iprPy_prepare_pool slurm scripts are designed to prepare one pool/round of calculations at a time.
+These tend to be more manageable for preparing across all interatomic potentials.

 check_runners.py
 ----------------